cap-js-community/websocket/README.md

 To configure the PCP message format the following annotations are available:

 - **Operation level**:
-  - `@ws.pcp.action`: Correlate `pcp-action` in PCP message to identify the CDS operation via annotation.
+  - `@websocket.pcp.action, @ws.pcp.action: String`: Correlate `pcp-action` in PCP message to identify the CDS operation via annotation.
 If not defined, the operation name is correlated.
 - **Operation parameter level**:
-  - `@ws.pcp.message`: Correlate the PCP message body to the operation parameter representing the message.
+  - `@websocket.pcp.message, @ws.pcp.message: Boolean`: Correlate the PCP message body to the operation parameter representing the message.
 - **Event level**:
-  - `@ws.pcp.event`: Expose the CDS event as `pcp-event` field in the PCP message.
+  - `@websocket.pcp.event, @ws.pcp.event: Boolean`: Expose the CDS event as `pcp-event` field in the PCP message.
-  - `@ws.pcp.message`: Expose a static message text as PCP message body.
+  - `@websocket.pcp.message, @ws.pcp.message: String`: Expose a static message text as PCP message body.
-  - `@ws.pcp.action`: Exposes a static action as `pcp-action` field in the PCP message.
+  - `@websocket.pcp.action, @ws.pcp.action: String`: Exposes a static action as `pcp-action` field in the PCP message.
 Default `MESSAGE`.
 - **Event element level**:
-  - `@ws.pcp.message`: Expose the string value of the annotated event element as PCP message body.
+  - `@websocket.pcp.message, @ws.pcp.message: Boolean`: Expose the string value of the annotated event element as PCP message body.
-  - `@ws.pcp.action`: Expose the string value of the annotated event element as `pcp-action` field in the PCP message.
+  - `@websocket.pcp.action, @ws.pcp.action: Boolean`: Expose the string value of the annotated event element as `pcp-action` field in the PCP message.
 Default `MESSAGE`.

 #### Custom Format